 2. The very act of “denying ourselves” necessitates that we renounce our claims to ourselves.
 Personal happiness and personal fulfillment are not bad in and of themselves.
 But when they take precedent over everyone and everything else, or when it becomes the most important thing in our lives, we are by definition not living cross-shaped lives.

 3. Sadly, the idea of “taking up our cross” has been hijacked in our culture for being a metaphor for a life of hardship.
-On the contrary, taking up the cross is to willfully subject oneself to the excruciating and shameful execution by crucifixion.
+On the contrary, taking up the cross is to willfully subject oneself to the excruciating and shameful execution by crucifixion as a representative of Jesus.

 Of course the “power of the cross” is radically subversive and counter-intuitive to human wisdom and reasoning.
 Paul acknowledges this much in 1 Corinthians 1:18 when he admits,